How can you make the other person win?

 - Is there a topic or a goal that fulfils priority goals or objectives for you and the other person?

 What you discover will enable both of you to build a strong partnership.
-I might even say that a successful, long-term relationship, and that’s the goal of any business, is only possible when the alignment of both parties is present.
+I might even say that a successful, long-term relationship, the goal of any business, is only possible when both parties are aligned.

 4. You will eventually win.